Friday, July 5, 2024

 "Okay, I'll talk to her again," I told them while I turned and walked towards her.

 She was a tiny thing.
 Five foot nothing, one – hundred pounds, if not less.
-She was wearing a college football hat, the brim of the hat shading her pretty face and light eyes from the sun bearing down on her weary soul.
+She wore a college football hat, the brim shading her pretty face and light eyes from the sun bearing down on her weary soul.
 She was cute, to say the least.
 Her blue jeans were tight-fitting.
-Her top was tucked in nicely, and she had a belt to match her shoes.
+Her top was tucked nicely, and she had a belt to match her shoes.
 But don't let that deceive you.
 She was tough, arms crossed, and was standing her ground in this Sunday afternoon parking lot of blacktop asphalt and freshly painted lines that marked parking spots.
-There was no activity in the plaza, but even if it was a busy day, I believe she wouldn't move for anyone, not even a car.
+There was no activity in the plaza, but even if it was a busy day, she wouldn't move for anyone, not even a car.

 "Well, here we are again."